The Evolution of Architecture

 With the evolution of architecture in mind, we have devised a go to guide of the most prolific and important architectural trends and designs that the world has seen throughout history.

 The first forms of architecture have largely been lost, due to being crafted from mud and thatch.
 Stonehenge, megaliths and pyramids were worked using stone have, and by comparison, stood the test of time even if they have irked historians looking for the how and why these structures exist.

 The remains of medieval architecture that remain today consist largely of castle and fortified walls.
-Traditional battlements and cross-shaped windows in castles began in this era, to give archers shelter and space to shoot at invaders.
+Traditional battlements and cross-shaped windows in castles began in this era, to give archers shelter and space to fire arrows to defend against invaders.

 Up to the end of 12th century, architecture design revolved heavily around Greek, Romanesque and Gothic trends.
 The inclusion of columns, entablature, arches, stained glass windows, clustered columns and pointed spires created a grandiose era of design.

 The Renaissance era brought perspective and well-proportioned buildings and structures into the forefront of design around the world.
 This was swiftly followed by the inclusion of geometric shapes; art nouveau, symmetry and intricately designed ornamentation – Beaux Arts.

 The Neogothic era saw the world building upwards in the form of skyscrapers and gargoyles featuring highly as a means of protection – physically from rain and spiritually from evil spirits.
 Art Deco saw architects incorporating patterns and lines into buildings as well as art and textiles.

 Modern architecture has seen many movements and trends that are now protected by law, although many require concrete repair specialists such as Concrete Renovations to ensure the original designs remain intact.